The MA Program in the Social Sciences (MAPSS)

 Students in the Formation of Knowledge MAPSS concentration will have an opportunity to engage in the institute's dynamic intellectual life, including a regular “Cultures & Knowledge” workshop series, a University of Chicago press journal entitled KNOW: A Journal on the Formation of Knowledge, and a collection of critical essays published regularly on SIFK's blog Formations

 The Stevanovich Institute on the Formation of Knowledge offers a broad range of courses cross-listed with a broad range of departments at the University of Chicago, including History, the Committee on Conceptual and Historical Studies of Science, Comparative Race and Ethnic Studies, Psychology, Sociology, Anthropology, and Comparative Human Development.
-A sample of our multi-disciplinary offerings may be found below:

 Our goal is to prepare students for interdisciplinary PhD study in social science, and for leadership positions at research institutions, government agencies, non-profits, and the private sector.